 Remember, a good credit score can help you qualify for the better cards on the market, so if your credit is looking a little lackluster, you may want to hold off on applying for any credit until your score improves.
 You can generally fix your credit by disputing errors on your credit report, identifying your credit score killers and creating a game plan to address them.
-(You can see how your credit currently fares by viewing your free credit report summary, updated each month, on Credit.com.)
+(You can see how your credit currently fares by viewing your free credit report summary, updated every 14 days, on Credit.com.)

 At publishing time, the Chase Freedom Unlimited as well as American Express products are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for these cards.
 However, this relationship does not result in any preferential editorial treatment.